The oven doesn’t even need to be turned on for these chunky and sweet Coconut Pecan Cookies!

 How Long Will They Last?

-Since temperatures and moisture levels vary from household to household, guidelines are general.
+Since temperatures and moisture levels vary from household to household, these are just guidelines.

 - Countertop: These cookies should last one to two weeks at room temperature, in an airtight container.